shawn-dsilva/shade-jekyll-theme/_posts/2018-10-28-Writing-the-Startup-code-and-Linker-Script-for-the-TM4C-from-scratch.md

 DEFAULT void PWM0Generator0_ISR(void);
 .........
 ```
-The rest of the ISR prototypes can be viewed on my [Github Repo(tm4c-linux-template)](https://github.com/shawn-dsilva/tm4c-linux-template.git),these prototypes conform to the **Interrupt
+The rest of the ISR prototypes can be viewed on my [Github Repo(tm4c-linux-template)](https://github.com/shawn-dsilva/tm4c-linux-template.git), these prototypes conform to the **Interrupt
 Vector Table** interrupts from the datasheet

 <br>
-These function prototypes are of return type `void`,and standard arrays cannot be declared as void,so we need to define new types for these
+These function prototypes are of return type `void`, and standard arrays cannot be declared as void, so we need to define new types for these
 ```c
 typedef void (*element_t)(void);
 ```
 Here, `*element_t` is a pointer passed to void function and cast as void

 <br>

 next we define a `union` for our main stack pointer and our ISRs
 ```c
 typedef union {